Vegas Play of the Day: PGA Tour's 3M Open

-The fifth season of the annual Play of the Day betting competition between the Sun's sports staff is now under way, effective July 1.
+The sixth season of the annual Play of the Day betting competition between the Sun's sports staff is now under way, effective July 1.

 Bankrolls start at $10,000 for each of the four participants, with the objective to increase it as much as possible over the next year.
 The minimum daily wager is $300, with a $200 penalty assessed for failing to place a bet on an assigned day.